 Becoming a Google trusted photographer is a great way to bring in more traffic to your website and create more clients, as well as potentially increasing your photographer salary.
-If you own a brick and mortar business, having a Google trusted photographer can gain you more foot traffic.
+If you own a brick and mortar business, having a Google trusted photographer can gain you additional foot traffic and online views.

 Nearly half of people searching for businesses take a look at virtual tours and photos of the interior and exterior of the shop.
 You want to make sure, then, that your shop is shown to the internet in the best light possible.
 People browsing often skim through images, you need to pull them in!

 Becoming a Google trusted photographer can be confusing and stressful for many people.
 To make it as easy as possible for you, we’ve broken down how exactly you can become a Google trusted photographer in a few easy steps.
 Additionally, make sure you read up on the best time to take photos outside.

 4 Tips on How to Get Google’s Trusted Stamp of Approval